Credit Risk vs. Interest Rate Risk

-In fact, economic crisis might help as market uncertainty drives bond investors to quality bonds.
+In fact, an economic crisis might help as market uncertainty drives bond investors to put their money into more quality bonds.

-For instance, the financial crisis of 2008 – which brought with it actual defaults and fears of rising defaults for lower-quality bonds of all types – led to extremely poor performance for lower-rated, high yielding munis, with many funds that are invested in the space losing over 20% of their value.
+For instance, the financial crisis of 2008, which brought with it actual defaults and fears of rising defaults for lower-quality bonds of all types, led to an extremely poor performance for lower-rated, high-yielding munis, with many bond mutual funds losing over 20 percent of their value.

-At the same time, the exchange-traded fund iShares S&P National AMT-Free Muni Bond Fund (ticker: MUB), which invests in higher-quality securities, finished the year with a positive return of 1.16%.
-In contrast, many lower-quality funds produced returns in the 25-30% range in the recovery that occurred in the subsequent year, far outpacing the 6.4% return of MUB.
+At the same time, the exchange-traded fund iShares S&P National AMT-Free Muni Bond Fund (ticker: MUB), which invests in higher-quality securities, finished the year with a positive return of 1.16 percent.
+In contrast, many lower-quality funds produced returns in the 25-30 percent range in the recovery that occurred in the subsequent year, far outpacing the 6.4 percent return of MUB.

 The takeaway?
-The type of municipal bond or fund you choose can have a huge impact on the type of risk you’re taking on, and the returns that you can expect under different circumstances.
+The type of municipal bond or fund you choose can have a huge impact on the type of risk you’re taking on, whether credit or interest risk and the returns that you can expect under different circumstances.

 Corporate bonds present a hybrid of interest rate and credit risk.
-Since corporate bonds are priced on their “yield spread” versus Treasuries – or in other words, the yield advantage they provide relative to government bonds – movements in government bond yields have a direct impact on the yields of corporate issues.
-At the same time, corporations are seen has being less financially stable than the U.S. government, so they also carry credit risk.
+Since corporate bonds are priced on their “yield spread” versus Treasuries, or in other words, the higher yields they provide over government bonds, the changes in government bond yields have a direct impact on the yields of corporate bond issues.
+At the same time, corporations are seen as less financially stable than the U.S. government, so they also carry credit risk.

-Higher-rated, lower-yielding corporates tend to be more rate sensitive because their yields are closer to Treasury yields and also because they are seen as being less likely to default.
-Lower-rated, higher-yielding corporates tend to be less rate sensitive and more sensitive to credit risk because their yields are further away from Treasury yields and also because they are seen as being more likely to default.
+Higher-rated, lower-yielding corporate bonds tend to be more rate-sensitive because their yields are closer to Treasury yields and also because investors see them as being less likely to default.
+Lower-rated, higher-yielding corporates tend to be less rate-sensitive and more sensitive to credit risk because their yields are higher than Treasury yields and also because they have more likelihood of default.

 High Yield Bonds

-The largest concern with individual high yield bonds (often referred to as "junk bonds") is credit risk.
+The largest concern with individual high yield bonds often referred to as "junk bonds," is the credit risk.
 The types of companies that issue high-yield bonds are either smaller, unproven corporations or larger companies that have experienced financial distress.
-Neither are in a particularly strong position to weather a period of slower economic growth, so high yield bonds tend to lag when investors growth less confident about the growth outlook.
+Neither are in a particularly strong position to weather a period of slower economic growth, so high yield bonds tend to lag when investors grow less confident about the growth outlook.

-On the other hand, changes in prevailing interest rates have less of an impact on high yield bonds’ performance.
-The reason for this is straightforward: while a bond yielding 3% is more sensitive to a change in the 10-year U.S. Treasury yield from 2% to 2.3% - meaning that the yield spread moves from 1.0 percentage points to 0.7 percentage points – the difference is less pronounced in a bond paying 9%.
-In this case, the spread would move much less on a percentage basis: perhaps from 7.0 percentage points to 6.7.
+On the other hand, changes in interest rates have less of an impact on high yield bonds’ performance.
+The reason for this is straightforward: a bond yielding 3 percent is more sensitive to a change in the 10-year U.S. Treasury yield of .3 percent than a bond that pays 9 percent.

 Emerging Market Bonds